A neutron trigger detector for pulsed reactor neutron sources: Results

+Moreover, the length of the monoflop output is not reproducible from pulse to pulse, but varies up to about $\SI{90}{\milli\second}$.
+This behavior was observed only during beam times at the reactor.
+Off-line studies in which a flashing LED is used, result in an average trigger signal length of $\overline{t} = \SI{48.87\pm0.03}{\milli\second}$.
+This suggests that the trigger electronics are affected by the neutron and gamma radiation to which the trigger detector at the reactor beam port is exposed during operation.
+Since the rising edge is most important for the timing of an experiment, the varying length of the trigger signal does not limit the function of the Trigger Detector.
+However, the behavior described above will be further investigated, especially with respect to radiation damage.

 The time of occurrence of the Cherenkov radiation $t_{\text{Ch}}$ is determined by the center of a Gaussian distribution fitted to the data.
-For comparison, this time and the time of the rising edge of the monoflop output $t_{\text{mono}}$ of the trigger detector are shown relative to the TTL signal triggered by the pulse rod for a total of \num{262} reactor pulses in \cref{OldSiPM}.
+For comparison, this time and the time of the rising edge of the monoflop output $t_{\text{mono}}$ of the trigger detector are shown in \cref{OldSiPM} for a total of \num{262} reactor pulses with a reactivity of 2\$.
+Both times, $t_{\text{mono}}$ and $t_{\text{Ch}}$, are relative to the TTL signal triggered by the pulse rod.
 The rising edge of the monoflop signal slowly drifts to shorter times until $t_{\text{mono}}$ suddenly drops rapidly around pulse number \num{240}.
-It can be assumed that this drift is due to an increased amplitude of the SiPMs background caused by radiation damage from neutrons or gamma radiation impinging the SiPM during reactor pulses.
+It can be assumed that this drift is due to an increased amplitude of the SiPMs background caused by radiation damage\footnote{This potential damage will be investigated in a future study.} from neutrons or gamma radiation impinging the SiPM during reactor pulses.
 The background amplitude of a new SiPM installed in the Trigger Detector is $\SI{16.3\pm0.7}{\milli\volt}$.
 In contrast the background amplitude of the used SiPM is $\SI{56\pm9}{\milli\volt}$, whereas individual maxima stand out from the background with a peak-to-peak voltage of $\SI{191\pm27}{\milli\volt}$.
 Individual events that were not previously included in the triggering now exceed the input threshold $U_{SET}(U10)$ due to the increased amplitude of the SiPMs background.
 This causes the Trigger Detector to be triggered after shorter times $t_{\text{mono}}$ until finally the background alone is sufficient to trigger the detector permanently.
 In order to reduce the radiation exposure to the SiPM without changing the current setup, the detector can be positioned further away from the reactor, accepting that the range of usable setting parameters will be reduced (see \cref{PositionDependency}).